msharifbd/SharifWebsite2/content/about.md

 # Hobbies

 I enjoy outdoor activities a lot, specially fishing and hiking in Southern Illinois.
-I like the outdoors of Sothern Illinois.
+I like the outdoors of Southern Illinois.